Elizabeth Smart Fast Facts

 November 8-10, 2010 - Smart testifies against Mitchell, describing her nine months of captivity.

-December 10, 2010 - Jurors in a Utah court find Brian David Mitchell guilty of kidnapping and the unlawful transportation of a minor with intent to engage in sexual activity.
+December 10, 2010 - Jurors in a Utah court find Mitchell guilty of kidnapping and the unlawful transportation of a minor with intent to engage in sexual activity.

-May 25, 2011 - US District Judge Dale Kimball sentences Brian David Mitchell to life in prison.
+May 25, 2011 - US District Judge Kimball sentences Mitchell to life in prison.

 2011 - Smart establishes the Elizabeth Smart Foundation to help promote the "Internet Crimes Against Children Task Force" organized for law enforcement agencies.